mickeybalili/cw10/docs/index.md

-# Creative Writing Course Readings
+# Welcome to Creative Writing

-Welcome to the class reading hub!
+This is the homepage for our course readings.

+## Quick Start
+* Check out the sidebar for weekly materials.
+* Use the search bar at the top to find specific topics.